zaini/dumbgres/plan.md

-Create a web application that allows users to easily spin up and manage PostgreSQL Docker containers on a Virtual Private Server (VPS).
+Goal: Create a web application that allows users to easily spin up and manage PostgreSQL Docker containers on a Virtual Private Server (VPS).
 The application should be simple to deploy and use, requiring minimal configuration from the user.

 ### Updated Project Plan: PostgreSQL Database Management Web App